jrich523/F5.Extension-PowerShell-Module/README.md

 	gcm -module f5.extension

 I am by no means an F5 expert and this is in the very early stages so feedback/Requests are very much welcomed.

+## Areas to be extended ##

+- LTM
+	- Pools
+	- Virtaul Servers
+	- Nodes
+	- Monitors

+Other areas upon request.